 Confirmation (Challenge) Testing.
 Students who are placed into Learning Support co-requisite courses by ACT scores are encouraged to confirm placement in Learning Support by taking the COMPASS, an un-timed, computerized test in math or reading.
-COM-PASS is offered throughout the registration period; check the college calendar for dates.
+COMPASS is offered throughout the registration period; check the college calendar for dates.
 Students wishing to confirm/challenge their writing score will be required to write a timed essay.
-Students must register in the Assessment Center and pay a nonrefundable and nontransferable fee of \$5 per test area (math, reading, and/or writing) to the Business Office.
+Students must register online at jscc.edu/admissions/assessment and pay a nonrefundable and nontransferable fee of \$5 per test area (math, reading, and/or writing) to the Business Office.
 Because studying for the test can make a difference in placement, students are advised to pick up ACT study materials, available at area bookstores, libraries, and on the web.
 Confirmation testing is not available to students who have attempted LS courses in the past.